 What is assault?

-An assault can be committed where it is proved that you placed your hands on the complainant without her consent.
-This can be by you believing that she was not consenting, or where you were indifferent as to her feeling on whether or not she was consenting (or where you failed to even advert to the question of consent at all).
+An assault can be committed where it is proved that you placed your hands on the complainant without consent.
+This can be by you believing that the victim was not consenting, or where you were indifferent as to the victim’s feelings on whether or not he/she was consenting (or where you failed to even advert to the question of consent at all).

 Can an assault occur without touching?